neithernut/dr.w.falls/doc/design/Display.md

 each display update.
 Naturally, we'll want to make this automatic and not clutter the display code with repeated explicit resets.

-We'll achieve this by implementing a `tokio_util::codec::Encoder` which will wrap a display update with a sequence for hiding the cursor and sequences for performing the reset.
-The display update itself will not be provided as bytes, but in the form of an `Iterator` over a type representing draw commands.
+We naturally want to avoid the necessity of providing ANSII sequences as raw bytes.
+Instead, we'll introduce a type representing draw commands as well as a `tokio_util::codec::Encoder`, which will let us construct a sink for draw commands.
 Such a draw command may indicate the intend to

  * clear the entire screen,
  * position the cursor at a declared absolute position,
- * set SGR parameters or
+ * set SGR parameters,
- * put characters/text on the screen at the cursor position.
+ * put characters/text on the screen at the cursor position or
+ * show/hide the cursor.

+We'll avoid exposing the draw commands to code not involved in drawing.
+Thus, we may choose to wrap the sink into a type which will be somewhat opaque and allow drawing code to retrieve a handle which will let it access the sink.
+Using the RAII pattern, we can enforce (un)hiding and moving the cursor to the resting position.

 ## General screen structure